ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-FlySpotReset.md

 You are in hyperspace and not regular Lumiose.
 Be sure to set the Hyperspace Resets option below:

-Number of resets when running the Hyperspace Wild Zone route.
+Hyperspace Resets: Number of resets when running the Hyperspace Wild Zone route.
+The program will fly reset the specified number of times, then go to home to pause the Cal. timer.
 This setting does not apply when any other route is selected.
-Each fly takes about 1 Cal. of time.
 Make sure to leave enough time to catch found shinies.

+Approximate Cal. per reset (timed on Switch 2): 1 Star/1 Cal, 2 Star/1-1.5 Cal., 3 Star/2-2.5 Cal., 4 Star/5 Cal., 5 Star/6 Cal.
+Check your setup and add some buffer time when determining how many resets to perform.

 #### Wild Zone 19